How to Write a Cover Letter: Essential Guidelines and Examples

 “Thank you for reviewing my application.
 I’m eager to contribute to Company X’s software development endeavours.
 I’m excited about discussing how my achievements at XYZ Inc. can benefit your objectives.”

-Step 8: Suitable Closing
+Step 8: Suitable closing

 After wrapping up your final thoughts, simply add a formal sign-off to finish your cover letter.